 5. Try to also include answers to related queries further down in the content.

-These “People also ask” queries reveal other common thoughts around this topic.
-Google absolutely loves pages that support semantic relation, because it tells the search engine you address a natural breath of topics, and are genuinely answering multiple questions in one piece of content.
+These “People also ask” queries reveal other common thoughts about this topic.
+Google absolutely loves pages that support semantic relation, because it tells the search engine you address a natural breadth of topics and are genuinely answering multiple questions in one piece of content.

 Not only does this show Google that your business is knowledgeable on more than one topic related to that query, amping up your authority, but it also increases your chance of ranking the same webpage for numerous featured snippets.